What Are Hardship Loans And When Should You Use One?

 3. Compare Rates And Terms

-If you’re looking at multiple lenders, run a cost comparison to decide which loan is the most affordable.
-Look at the interest rate and annual APR for each loan.
+If you’re looking at multiple lenders, compare their costs to decide which is the most affordable.
+Look at the interest rate and APR for each loan.

 Consider the pros and cons of a fixed-rate versus an adjustable-rate loan.
 The rate on an adjustable-rate loan may be lower in the short term, but once its introductory period is over, the rate may skyrocket.